TheRealKaup/KTech/documentation/style.md

 - Add "m_" prefix (the following letter's capitalization shouldn't be affected), and,
 - Avoid additional underscores.
 - Except when either:
-    - The variable is a member of a structure that has no normal function members, (meaning, the structure's members are inherently accessed from outside, thus the "m_" prefix is unnecessary).
+    - The variable is a member of a class that has no normal function members, (meaning, the class's members are inherently accessed from outside, thus the "m_" prefix is unnecessary).
 For example, member variables of `Point` and member variables of `Collision::CollisionData`.
     - The variable is public and created once per `Engine` instance (meaning, it's somewhat more of a global variable rather than a member variable.
 Not adding the "m_" prefix makes this idea more intuitive and the code cleaner).
 For example, member variables of `Engine` itself and the variable `IO::input`.
     - The variable is a reference or a pointer to `Engine`, or to a variable that is created once per `Engine` instance (similar idea behind the last case).
 For example, `Object::engine` and a hypothetical pointer to `Memory::maps`.